I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/61883/ns-61883-_bus_reset_notify.md

 } BUS_RESET_NOTIFY, *PBUS_RESET_NOTIFY;
 ````

-## -struct-fields
+## Members

-### -field Flags
+            `Context`

+            Pointer to a caller-defined context for the function at <b>pfnNotify</b>.
+The IEC-61883 protocol driver calls this function after a reset of the 1394 bus.

+            `Flags`

             The caller sets this member to REGISTER_BUS_RESET_NOTIFY to register to receive bus-reset notifications, or to DEREGISTER_BUS_RESET_NOTIFY to stop receiving bus-reset notifications.

-### -field pfnNotify
+            `pfnNotify`

             Pointer to a caller-supplied function to be called by the protocol driver when the 1394 bus is reset.

 This function uses the following prototype: